Summary of our market study

 • It employs 81 people in the special lenses production unit.

-• Every year, they produce around 80,000 ophthalmic lenses, half of which are shipped for export.
+• Each year, they produce around 80,000 ophthalmic lenses, half of which are shipped for export.

-• Around 1 in 1000 people in France suffer from extreme visual defects such as myopia or hyperopia.
+• In France, around 1 in 1000 people suffer from extreme visual defects such as myopia or hyperopia.

 • It takes three years of compulsory training for employees to become autonomous.